Edwin Hartley Pratt: Orificial surgery

 According to his own much-retold account, Pratt came up with the idea of orificial surgery while supervising the Chicago Homeopathic College clinic, which he took over as head of surgery in 1883.
 He gave his first public lecture on the concept in 1886, on the topic of "Chronic Diseases from a Surgical Stand-Point".
 As he spoke, "there came upon him a flood of light", and he held his audience in rapt attention.
 His speech was sufficiently persuasive that "sixteen members of the class presented themselves for treatment under the new discovery".
 The National Association of Orificial Surgeons was formed soon thereafter, with a constitutional provision that Dr. Pratt would be the only one ever granted honorary membership.

 Pratt frequently prescribed circumcision and other adjustments of the genitals as a preventative for masturbation and other "unnatural" behaviors.
 He was a particularly strong advocate of circumcision as a cure for rape, opining that if only rapists "had received the proper orificial attention earlier in their lives their criminal career would undoubtedly have been prevented."
 He advocated removal of the hood of the clitoris as a cure for female masturbation, and hysterectomies as a cure for female insanity.

 Other activities

 In 1877, Pratt married Isadore Bailey.
 They had two children, both of whom died young.
 Both of the Pratts were members of a Chicago musical society, the Apollo Club.
 After Isadore's death, Pratt married Charlotte Kelly in 1900.

 Pratt was active in the New Thought movement.
 He contributed a glowing introduction to the 1907 publication of the Baha'i text The School of the Prophets, by Mirza Assad'u'llah.

+Academic associations and literary contributions

+Dr Edwin H. Pratt was a regular contributor to Suggestion magazine from 1900 to 1902.

+Dr. Edwin H. Pratt was active in professional organizations.
+He held membership in the Missouri Medical Society, Ohio Medical Society, Kentucky Medical Society, American Association of Physicians, Illinois State Medical Association, Chicago Academy of Medicine, and the American Institute of Homeopathy.
+He served as president of the Illinois State Homoeopathic Association in 1902.
+Alongside his clinical and academic work, he was editor for nine years of the Journal of Orificial Surgery and the author of Orificial Surgery and The Composite Man.

+Dr. Pratt contributed regularly to Dr. Herbert A. Parkyn’s magazine Suggestion, which served as the unofficial organ of The Chicago School of Psychology.
+From October 1900 through April 1902 he wrote a series of thirteen essays for the magazine exploring physiological and psychological classifications of human nature.
+These installments included: The Muscular Man, The Arterial Man, The Venous Man, The Lymphatic Man, The Skin Man, The Connective Tissue Man, The Cerebro-Spinal Man, The Tubular Man, The Sympathetic Man, The Organic Man, The Conscious Man, The Subconscious Man, and The Composite Man.

+Through this work, Pratt applied his Orificial therapeutic ideas to broader conceptions of the individual, emphasizing the interdependence of mind and body.
+The essays were later compiled into Pratt's book entitled The Composite Man.